NHL player Johnny Gaudreau and brother killed when bicycles hit by car on eve of sister's wedding

 “My thoughts and prayers goes out to the Gaudreau family,” James said.
 “May Johnny and Matthew fly high, guide/guard and bless their family/s from the heavens above.”

-Gaudreau’s death is the latest off-ice tragedy to strike the organization in the past few years.
-Goaltender Matiss Kivlenieks died in July 2021 when he was struck in the chest by a firework while attending the wedding of then-Blue Jackets goaltending coach Manny Legace’s daughter in Michigan.

-The team is now left to deal with another unexpected loss three weeks before training camps around the league are set to open.
+The tragedy comes as the Blue Jackets and other NHL teams prepare to open training camp for the season in about three weeks.

-“We will miss him terribly and do everything that we can to support his family and each other through this tragedy,” the Blue Jackets said.
-“At this time, we ask for prayers for the Gaudreau family and that their privacy be respected as they grieve.”
+“We will miss him terribly and do everything that we can to support his family and each other through this tragedy,” the team said.

-AP Sports Writer Dan Gelston in Philadelphia and AP Hockey Writer John Wawrow in Buffalo contributed to this report.
+AP Sports Writer Dan Gelston, Associated Press writer Bruce Shipkowski and AP Hockey Writer John Wawrow contributed.

 AP NHL: https://apnews.com/hub/NHL